Mangawhai Cliffs Walkway

 9 km return via same track

 The link track between Mangawhai Cliffs Walkway and Cove Road is closed 1 September to the end of October for lambing and calving.
+The Walkway remains open during this period and is accessible from the carpark near the Mangawhai Surf Life Saving Club.

 This walk provides breathtaking coastal views that extend from Bream Head in the north down to the Tāwharanui Peninsula in the south.
 The Coromandel Peninsula and Great Barrier Island/Aotea are often seen on the horizon.